steven-aj/steven-aj/home.md

 ---
 # Welcome, from The Void

 This is my digital garden - sprouted from a love for software & rooted in self-reliance and authenticity.
-No tracking, no spin - just raw thoughts, deep dives and occasional open-source news.
+No tracking, no spin, not a portfolio, and not for profit - just raw thoughts, deep dives and occasional open-source news.

-Not a portfolio & not for profit.
 This is my place to think, reflect, connect, and contribute.
 Consume what you need, leave the rest.

-**Welcome to my garden.** May peace find you in the most chaotic of places.
+**Welcome to my garden, Void Walker.** May peace find you in the most chaotic of places.